 What triggered you to help American expatriates?

-I have been involved with the American overseas community for the past two years and full time since juni 2014 because of the serious consequences regarding FATCA on Americans overseas and the other affected populations.
+I have been involved with the American overseas community for the past two years and full-time since june 2014 because of the serious consequences of FATCA on Americans overseas and the other affected populations.
 Additionally, FATCA has put in the spotlight the problems with Citizen Based Taxation (CBT) which only the United States practices except for a small African country, Eritrea.

 Can you share some experiences how it impacts your own life and the people who contact you?

-There are numerous stories which are growing exponentially about Americans overseas and the other affected populations vis-à-vis bank account closures, retirement account closures, investment account closures, mortgages denials as well as being rescinded, and employment denials directly as a result of FATCA.
+There are numerous stories that are growing exponentially about Americans overseas and the other affected populations vis-à-vis bank account closures, retirement account closures, investment account closures, mortgage denials as well as being rescinded, and employment denials directly as a result of FATCA.
 There has also been a growing number of “accidental Americans” who are caught in the FATCA dragnet.
-Another population adversely affected are other countries’ expats living in the United States where they are have their accounts closed and mortgages rescinded in their respective home countries directly linked to FATCA.
+Another population adversely affected are other countries expats living in the United States where they have their accounts closed and mortgages rescinded in their respective home countries directly linked to FATCA.

-What do you recommend people to do and not to do when they find out they have US tax fling obligations?
+What do you recommend people to do and not to do when they find out they have US tax filing obligations?

 Do you still have a US passport and if so why?
 Would you ever renounce?

 Yes, I have a US passport.
 At this juncture, I am not considering renouncing due to familial ties to the US.
 I have elderly parents and would not want to be in a position where I cannot return to the U.S. in an expeditious manner and be limited in my stay in the US.